THE FORD PRESIDENCY

 - led Carter to issue threat

 - b.
-US would meet Soviet force with force in the Middle East region
+US would meet Soviet force with force in the Middle East

 - a.
-Failed to criticize human rights violations under the Shah in Iran
+Failed to criticize human rights violations under the Shah

 - b.
-Shah Reza Pahlavi returned to power by US in 1953 - CIA
+Shah Reza Pahlavi returned to power by US in 1953 -

 - had become increasingly unpopular